"With more than 30 years of experience in granulocyte-colony stimulating factor (G-CSF) research,

 The Neulasta Onpro Kit includes a specifically designed Neulasta pre-filled syringe along with a single use OBI.
 The small, lightweight OBI is applied to a patient's skin on the same day of chemotherapy.
 The OBI is intended to facilitate timed delivery of the correct dose of Neulasta and to improve the quality of life of patients as it removes the burden to return to a healthcare setting the day following chemotherapy, providing advantages over the standard manual injection pre-filled syringe.

 Following the CHMP positive opinion, the centralized European marketing authorization of Neulasta will be updated to include the delivery system of the OBI in its label.
-Norway, Iceland and Liechtenstein, as members of the European Economic Area (EEA), will take corresponding decisions on the basis of the opinion of the European Commission.
-The Neulasta Onpro Kit has been approved in the U.S. since August 2015.
+Norway, Iceland and Liechtenstein, as members of the European Economic Area (EEA), will take corresponding decisions on the basis of the opinion of the

 About Febrile Neutropenia